ninapavlich/django-list-wrestler/README.md

 django-inline-orderable
 =======================

-Make django inline lists easier to organize with jQuery and Grappelli.
+Make django inline lists easier to sort with jQuery and Grappelli.